 Perhaps, one of the very best things about visiting Epcot is the annual festivals.
 No visit to Epcot is the same, and throughout the year, the park develops a temporary new look for the yearly festivals.
 Increasingly there are very few weeks which do not hold a festival at Epcot.

 There are currently 4 annual festivals and each offers unique entertainment, food & drink.

 Epcot International Food & Wine Festival

 Epcot’s International Food & Wine Festival is an annual celebration of food and drinks from around the world.
-In 2019 the festival is being held between August 29 – November 23.
+In 2019 the festival was held between August 29 – November 23.